gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 tests for these methods but some technical issues arise in doing permutation tests for interaction model components so we will not use them here.
-This means we will have to place even more emphasis on meeting the assumptions since we only have the parametric method available.
+This means we will have to place even more emphasis on the data not presenting clear violations of assumptions since we only have the parametric method available.
 \index{permutation}
 \index{parametric}